-As I’m sure most of you will know, layering your clothing is the key to comfort.
+Layering your clothing is the key to comfort.
 It gives you the versatility you need for Nordic walking.
 Most off us start of chilly at the beginning of a class but we certainly warm up once we get going!

-As well as being waterproof, our jackets also need to be breathable – to let out all the sweat and perspiration!
+As well as being waterproof, our jackets also need to be breathable to let out all the sweat and perspiration!
 This means we really need to be buying something with a waterproof membrane such as Gore-tex, HyVent or eVent.
-It pushes the price up though and your waterproof jacket is likely to be the most expensive piece of kit that you buy, but it’s worth it!
+It pushes the price up and your waterproof jacket is likely to be the most expensive piece of kit that you buy, but it’s worth it!

 Hats, gloves and buffs